Zantac Side Effects: An Introduction

 Based on these studies, the most common side effects of Zantac include:

 There are a number of side effects with Zantac that you should report to your healthcare provider.
+These include but are not limited to:

 - Fast heart rate (tachycardia)